 Generative AI (GenAI) is artificial intelligence (AI) that can create content such as images, texts, video, sounds, code or other media.

-Verification using other sources: AI-generated content is nonrecoverable and cannot be linked to original sources.
+AI-generated content is nonrecoverable and may not be linked to original sources.
 Always verify its accuracy using other reliable sources.

-Title: Name of the model or AI tool used + (Version of the tool) + [Description of the tool].
+Title: Name of the model + [Description of the tool].

 Source: URL of the AI tool.